 The Dreamweaver workspace lets you create and work on documents and view object properties.
 The workspace comprises many elements (such as toolbars, windows, panels and inspectors) integrated into a single larger application window.
-The main components are shown in the default Dreamweaver workspace below.
+The main components are shown in the default Dreamweaver workspace below

-- The Application bar extends across the top of the application window.
-It includes the menu (provides access to the main working commands), quick launch icons (Layout, Extend Dreamweaver and Site), the Workspace Switcher (the default workspace is Designer as shown above), the search box, and access to CS Live (a set of online services designed to improve work flow we don't cover this feature in this course). - The Document window displays the active document which is a new, blank document in the example above.
-By default, the Document window displays in Split view in the Designer workspace (Code view to the left and Design view to the right).
-In this default view, the Document window includes the Document toolbar and the Browser Navigation toolbar (which only becomes active in Live view) along the top and the Coding toolbar (which only appears in Code view) to the left of the Code pane.
+- In the new version of Dreamweaver, the Application bar is now integrated as a part of the main Menu bar (which provides access to the main working commands).
+It includes the quick launch icons Layout, Extend Dreamweaver and Site and the Workspace Switcher (the default workspace is Designer as shown above).
+The Search box is displayed to the right of the Application bar. - The Document window displays the active document which is a new, blank document in the example above.
+By default, the Document window displays in Split view in the Document workspace (Code view to the left and Design view to the right).
+In this default view, the Document window includes the Document toolbar along the top and the Coding toolbar to the left of the Code pane.
 Different toolbars are visible in the various views and workspaces and they can be shown and hidden as desired by right-clicking on a toolbar. - The Properties inspector displays and lets you change various properties for the selected object or text.
 Each object has different properties.
 The Properties inspector is divided into two tabs structural properties appear on the HTML tab and cascading style sheet properties appear on the CSS tab. - Dreamweaver includes various panels to help you monitor and modify your document.
 For example, the Files panel (lists the file structure of your website although not in the above example as we don't have a website defined at this stage), Assets panel (lists all assets such as images in your site), CSS Styles panel (lists all CSS style sheets and individual styles in your site) and the Insert panel (contains tools that let you insert objects such as images and hyperlinks).
 All panels are listed in the Window menu.